PeachyTree/shiro/README.md

-# Celestia Discord Bot
+# Shiro Discord Bot

-Celestia ©2018-2021 Shin#0484
+Shiro ©2018-2021 Shin#0484

 A Discord Bot with focus on Fun, Moderation, Utility commands and much more.

+## IMPORTANT INFORMATION
+**YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.**
+**NOTE THAT THIS BOT MAY NOT WORK AS A STANDALONE - IT IS A BIT OUTDATED**

-YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.
+**YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS**

-**I am not testing every single command, I would really appreciate it if you would find any errors that may occurr, to open an issue and I'll fix them as fast as I can!**
+**I WILL NOT BE PROVIDING ANY SUPPORT FOR THIS BOT AS IT MAY NOT PERFECTLY FUNCTIONS, YOU ARE FREE TO ASK QUESTIONS OR OPEN ISSUES THOUGH**

 ## Table of Contents